Backdate/IBN-Tool/README.md

 Most but not all of following features will be available in V1.0 (09/2025):

-- [internal] solve layout change bug
+- buttons to navigate back/forward
-- buttons to navigate bach/forward
+   - --> use context menu or [ALT] - CURSOR-keys
 - parse commandline args, so that roboguide may start the app
 - add native LS/Prog Viewer with customizeable highlighter
    - ![alt text](./img/native_Prog_viewer_1.gif)